[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 AWS Identity and Access Management (IAM) is a service that enables AWS customers to manage access to AWS resources in a secure and scalable manner.
 IAM allows users to create and manage AWS users and groups and provides granular permissions to users and groups to access specific AWS resources.

-AWS IAM focuses on Role Based Access Control (RBAC) which allows administrators to assign permissions to roles rather than individual users, making it easier to manage access control at scale.
+AWS IAM focuses on Role-Based Access Control (RBAC), which allows administrators to assign permissions to roles rather than individual users, making it easier to manage access control at scale.

-Additionally, IAM offers temporary security credentials which can be used to grant access to AWS resources for a limited time, reducing the risk of unauthorized access.
+Additionally, IAM offers temporary security credentials that can be used to grant access to AWS resources for a limited time, reducing the risk of unauthorized access.
 This approach increases the security of AWS resources and ensures that only authorized users have access to them.

 It is not good practice to use the root user of an AWS account because it has unrestricted access to all AWS resources in the account.
-This means that if the root user’s credentials are compromised, an attacker would have complete control over the account and all of its resources.
+This means that if the root user’s credentials are compromised, an attacker would have complete control over the account and all its resources.

 Using the root user also makes it difficult to manage access control and monitor activity within the account.
 Instead, it is recommended to create individual IAM users with limited permissions and to use multi-factor authentication (MFA — more on that later) to secure access to the account.
 Lock away your root user after assigning MFA and creating your first IAM user.